samhinshaw/get_fit/readme.md

 - Fix exercise icon being on different level than text
 - Make it so an exercise/day card 'update' button is enabled anytime the parent element is clicked.
 - Implement last logged in value (either via passport.js or by storing in DB) and use it to see if a request was made or gift was sent since last access.
 If true, display popup modal.
+- Refactor point tallying.
+This could be done much better, and points don't need to be saved, may as well be recalculated each time.
+        + Also, it is going to get too expensive to recalculate ALL of the weeks each time.
+Instead, save old weeks and only recalculate the week totals when those values get updated.
+Name weeks based on the Monday?
+        + Somehow we should save the totals and know when a value gets updated... (based on lastUpdated entry attribute?) and THEN recalculate if necessary.

 - Change flash messaging location on some pages!
     - Check account/spend (requests) to see the correct implementation